unionai/unionai-docs/source/user-guide/core-concepts/serving/serving-a-model.md

 $ union run --remote wf.py wf
 ```

-This will create an `Artifact` called `sklearn-model`.
+The workflow first uses `sklearn.datasets.make_regression` to generate a random regression problem.
+It then trains a model against that problem, evaluates the model and saves it as a file.
+The file is defined as a Union `Artifact`, enabling it to be retrieved later by the serving app for display.

-Once the artifact is successfully created you can deploy the serving app:
+Once the workflow has completed, you can deploy the app:

 ```{code-block} bash
 $ union deploy apps app.py simple-fastapi-sklearn